Program at a Glance

 This course introduces students to the anthropological study of food and to the concept of food as a cultural system.
 In this cross-cultural exploration, we will examine the role of food and drink in ritual, reciprocity and exchange, social display, symbolism, and the construction of identity.
 Food preferences and taboos will be considered.
 We will also look at the transformative role of food in the context of culture contact, the relationship between food and ideas of bodily health and body image, food and memory, and the globalization of food as it relates to politics, power, and identity.
 Effective Spring 2021, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Social Inquiry I, Research and Information Literacy. [ 4 cr. ]

-This course is designed to introduce students to current and foundational issues and methods in food studies and gastronomy.
-Through readings, discussions, and research, students will gain familiarity with major topics, issues, and debates in the field.
-They will become proficient at identifying and putting into practice different methods in food studies research and in understanding how to communicate across disciplines.
+This course is designed to introduce students to current and foundational issues in food studies and gastronomy.
+Through this focus on central topics, students will engage directly in the interdisciplinary method that is central to food studies.
+Each week will introduce a unique view of the holistic approach that is central to a liberal arts approach to studying food and a new research technique will be presented and put into practice through the readings and course exercises.
 This course will give Gastronomy students a better understanding of the field as a whole.
-While providing an overview and methodological toolbox, it will act as a springboard in to areas of specialization of the course. [ 4 cr. ]Fall 2021
+While providing an overview and methodological toolbox, it will act as a springboard in to areas of specialization of the course.
+4 credits. [ 4 cr. ]Fall 2022

 MET ML 715 Food and the Senses